 When Chiropractic Medicine is not Enough

-If manual manipulation, chiropractic massage, nutrition counseling or other chiropractic medicine techniques are not enough to manage chronic back or neck pain, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using revolutionary endoscopic techniques can help you rediscover your life without back or neck pain.
+If manual manipulation, chiropractic massage, nutrition counseling or other chiropractic medicine techniques are not enough to manage chronic back or neck pain, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed using revolutionary minimally invasive techniques can help you rediscover your life without back or neck pain.